 - Pre-care for the cattle:

-- Let the animals rest as much as possible before the show.
-Participating in one or a few classes with the same animal is very wearing – you may get to the championship round just to lose because your animal is drooping or laying down.
+- Let the animals rest up as much as possible before the show and between classes.
+Participating in one or a few classes with the same animal is very wearing for the animal – you may get to the championship round just to lose because your animal is drooping or laying down a lot.

 - Soaked beet pulp before and during the show season can help provide a shiny coat and also regulate the rumen to avoid constipation/diarrhea from lack of eating/drinking and stress.

-- Many will either bring water from home or a water filter if the show barn has different or bad tasting water – make sure your animals drink regularly or have a auto-waterer hooked up in the stall.
+- Many will either bring water from home or a water filter if the show barn has different or bad tasting water – make sure your animals drink regularly or have an automatic waterer hooked up in the stall.
 Don’t share water tubs with other herds – avoid spreading disease!

 - Bring along a variety of hay – even if the show provides hay, bring something from home to guarantee your animals will eat.
 Hay and water are also very important for the show ring – the judge wants to see that your animal is “capacious” and has a large belly (therefore, a large rumen – not pot belly, but “hay belly”) capable of consuming a lot of feed, therefore capable of making a lot of milk!

-- Body condition is important too – a perfectly conformationally correct heifer may end up in last place if she’s too fat!
+- Body condition is important too – a perfectly conformationally correct heifer may end up in last place if she’s too fat or too thin!

-- Be happy with your placing: Even if you placed 22 out of 22, keep that smile on your face, at least until you’re back to the barn!
-Then reflect on why you placed last and how you can improve for next time – the true goal of showing is to know both the STRENGTHS and WEAKNESSES of your animal and/or yourself in order to build and improve!
+- Be happy with your placing: Even if you placed 22 out of 22, keep that smile on your face, at least until you are back to the barn!
+(Then you can cry…) Reflect on why you placed last and how you can improve for next time – the true goal of showing is to know both the STRENGTHS and WEAKNESSES of your animal and/or yourself in order to build and improve!
 Be thankful to the judge for their honest opinion and don’t be afraid to walk up to them after the show ends to ask honest questions!
 They like being asked more questions!
 If you’re the winner – be gracious to others and know that there’s always room for improvement, even for #1.

 Setting up feet (for when the animals are stopped while circling the show ring):